ositaka/design-code-tips-v2/src/pages/code/2020-05-11-how-to-customize-your-wp-admin-with-admincss-and-use-css-to-print-a-pdf.md

 add_action( 'admin_enqueue_scripts', 'admin_style' );
 ```

-## admin.css — a "real world scenario" example
+## `admin.css` — a "real world scenario" example

-While writing the first part of the post, I realized it might be interesting to see an example of a live website I've developed.
-So, I just did it.
-The code bellow is the admin.css file of an online-shop (around 100 products).
+While writing the first part of the post, I realized it might be interesting to see an example of a live website I have developed.
+Therefore, I just did it.
+The code below is the admin.css file of an online-shop (around 100 products).

 ```css
 #wp-admin-bar-wp-logo,